-Wondering why resource planning is supposed to be so crucially important for the whole work process?
+Wondering why resource planning in project management is supposed to be so crucially important for the whole work process?
 Let's have a look at its biggest values and you'll get it yourself.
-Resource planning can help you:
+Resource planning for project can help you:

 Plan the project pipeline

 Everyone wants to have more projects in the pipeline but not having enough resources for them can become a huge problem that causes missed deadlines and negatively impacts the work quality.
-A good resource plan will help you predict all resources needed for the upcoming projects, so you can say for sure whether you're ready to take another project or not.
+A good resource planning for project management will help you predict all resources needed for the upcoming projects, so you can say for sure whether you're ready to take another project or not.